com-480-data-visualization/data-visualization-project-2021-bit-shiba/Milestone_2.md

 ### List of the tools for each visualisation

+There are five main interactive figures in our website, which are Bubble diagram, Chord diagram, Sankey diagram, Violin graph, Radar chart.
+The tools we used are as follows.

-- React
+#### React

-> The website is a react application hosted on github pages.
+The website is a react application hosted on **CodeSandbox** pages (https://codesandbox.io).
 Some visualizations are hand-crafted using React and native web technologies.

-- d3
+#### d3

-> Some visualizations are done with `d3.js`.
+Some visualizations are done with `d3.js`.
 Its data manipulation might be conflicting with the one of `react`.
 Therefore we use [react-d3-library](https://react-d3-library.github.io/) to integrate d3 visualizations in react applications.

-- amcharts 4
+#### amcharts 4

-> Other visualizations are done with `amcharts`, which is a library with an API providing us lots of ways to modify the charts however we want in simple ways.
+Other visualizations are done with **amcharts**, which is a library with an API providing us lots of ways to modify the charts.

-#### Bubble diagram

-#### Chord diagram

-#### Sankey diagram

-#### Violin graph

-#### Radar chart

 ### Break down of the goal